Donate Sign Up for The Gist

 Rebecca Thrash, AP Psychology Content Specialist

-Rebecca Thrash graduated from the University of Alabama with a BS in Psychology and an MA in Science Education in 2010.
-She completed an EdS from UAB in 2020.
-She is a faculty member of the Math and Science Specialty Department at the Alabama School of Fine Arts where she teaches AP Psychology, AP sciences, and research courses.
-She also coordinates student work for various student research competitions particularly for Behavioral Sciences.
+She is a former faculty member of the Math and Science Specialty Department at the Alabama School of Fine Arts where she taught AP Psychology, AP sciences, and research courses.
+She also coordinated student work for various student research competitions particularly for Behavioral Sciences.
 She has developed curriculum for ASFA’s senior research capstone program and the American Association of Immunologists.
-Rebecca is also an AP Reader for the College Board.
+Rebecca has also been an AP Reader for the College Board.
+She currently works for the State Department of Education as an Education Specialist for AMSTI where she coordinates the development of curriculum and professional development for ASIM.

 Her work with A+ College Ready began in 2011 as a program teacher and then AP Biology presenter.
 She has since been involved with developing materials for AP Environmental Science.